AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

      gnatprove -P <project-file.gpr> [-u] FILES...

-  If ``-u`` is specified, we only analyze the given files.
-If ``-u`` is not specified, we also analyze all units these files (recursively) depend on.
+  If ``-u`` is specified, we only analyze the units that contain the given files.
+If ``-u`` is not specified, we also analyze all units these units (recursively) depend on.

-  This is intended for the day-to-day command-line or IDE use of
+  This usage is intended for the day-to-day command-line or IDE use of
   |GNATprove| when implementing a project.

+  Note that |GNATprove| always analyzes units as a whole, and cannot analyze a specification (``.ads``) file independently from a body (``.adb``) file.
+So if you specify a specification file that has a corresponding body, both are analyzed.
+The same is true for subunits such as separate subprograms: if you specify such a file name, the entire unit is analyzed.

 .. index:: --mode
            Stone level; command-line switch